 Choosing an Australian School

 We very much support the use of professional education consultants in this area for expatriates - particularly considering the problems expatriates may have in fully appreciating the choice of schools available, those that provide a potential "good fit" for individual children and the restrictions that waiting lists may impose on school entry.
-At this stage however, professional advice of this nature only appears available in Victoria - please use our Contact page and we will be pleased to forward you details.

 Factors to Consider

 The most important initial step in identifying the right school for your child is to do an assessment of your child’s strengths and weaknesses.
-Use any school reports or professional assessments you may have which highlight areas where your child has strengths or weaknesses overlayed by your own views of their personality.
+Use any school reports or professional assessments you may have which highlight areas where your child has strengths or weaknesses overlaid by your own views of their personality.

 Thereafter, consider the following criteria when assessing potential schools:

-- Fees Location
+- Fees and Location

 - Co-educational or single sex